 - Share price: [2012 update: HCF is now charging $325 for the summer-- incredibly reasonable]

 for eighteen weeks of vegetable deliveries (mid-June to mid-Oct) is for a "two-person" share.
 If you love veggies or have a larger family, you may want to purchase two shares.
 I think $18 a week for fresh, homegrown veggies is a terrific deal!

 - The Vegetables: you receive a selection of in-season vegetables every week, including (but not limited to!) mesclun, spinach, and other early greens in the early summer.
 Peas, beans, broccoli, and early potatoes in the mid-summer.
 Zucchini, onions, peppers, and tomatoes in the late summer.
 Melons, corn, kale, and chard in the early fall.

-- Pickup/Delivery: [2011 note: new HCF delivery days & routes] There are a few options for getting your veggies.
-Hatchet Cove Farm makes deliveries to the a number of pick-up points.
+- Pickup/Delivery: [2012 note: new HCF delivery days & routes] There are a few options for getting your veggies.
+Hatchet Cove Farm makes deliveries to a number of pick-up points.
 If you do not want your share on any given week, the folks at Hatchet Cove will be happy to donate your share to the Area Interfaith Outreach Food Pantry in Rockland.